vrona/FHE.Chess/docs/Project_Flow.md

     *   **Clear**: means non-encrypted in cryptography context.

-    *   **Quantization**: refers to techniques that helps to contraint an input from continuous (floating point precision) or large set of values to a discrete set (such as integers).
+    *   **Quantization**: refers to techniques that helps to constrain an input from continuous (floating point precision) or large set of values to a discrete set (such as integers).
 Two main libraries are known - _Brevitas_ and _PyTorch_ - to quantize models.

     *   **Compilation**: is handled by Zama's Concrete-ML library.
 It produces low-code which acts at each computation steps within the quantized models to execute dedicated computations on encrypted data.
 The price of these additional operations is a slowdown at inference step (see, "simfhe" vs "deepfhe" below) but provide equivalent accuracy rate to non-encrypted environment.
 Thus, the more complex is a quantized model the longer it takes to output a prediction.